CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 - delivery-mode
     - a byte field that tells the broker, whether messages should be persisted in disk or stored in memory.
 - message-id & correlation-id
-    - for application use, no formaly defined behaviour.
+    - for application use, no formally defined behaviour.
 These two are often used to track messages that flow in/out the system.
 E.g., a reply `Mr` to a message `Mx` with message id `x'` may contain a correlation-id the value `x'`.
 Such that the receiver of message `Mr` will know that this message correlates to the message `Mx`.
 - app-id & user-id
     - user-id is validated by RabbitMQ for authentication.
 These two are used to validate the source of the messages or to gather statistical data.
 - priority